 - Keep candles out of reach and do not leave unattended.

 - Gift wrapping can be harmful if swallowed.
-It may cause choking, upset stomach or more serious problems.
+It may cause choking, upset stomach or more serious problems such as intestinal obstruction.

 - Bones and table scraps can cause vomiting and diarrhea.